Mike Bullen: 2004–2006

 Life Begins was inspired by Bullen's re-evaluation of the lives of people around him as they approached 40 years old.
 The series was designed as a vehicle for actress Sarah Lancashire, who had signed an exclusive "golden handcuffs" deal with ITV.
 Two months after the series was announced, Lancashire left Life Begins, feeling unable to commit to a potentially long-running series.
 ITV replaced Lancashire with Caroline Quentin.
 Life Begins concerns Maggie Mee, who believes she is in a loving relationship with her husband Phil (Alexander Armstrong).
 When Phil announces on a family holiday that he is leaving her, she realises that she must begin her life again.
 Bullen wrote the series with John Forte.
 The first series was broadcast in 2004.
-As with Cold Feet, he integrated events from his own life into the storylines; Maggie's father suffers from Alzheimer's disease as does one of Bullen's own relatives.
+As with Cold Feet, he integrated events from his own life into the storylines; Maggie's father has Alzheimer's disease as does one of Bullen's own relatives.
 He researched Maggie's travel agency job by spending a week at a travel agents' in Bristol.

 In 2003 Bullen made a journey to Perth's Small Screen Big Picture.
 On the return leg, after 12 hours of seeing nothing but the Nullarbor Plain through the train window, he began developing a short subject on infidelity at television conferences.
 The short, entitled Amorality Tale, which marked Bullen's directorial debut, was screened at various film festivals in 2005, and was a finalist for the first Rosemount Diamond at the Jackson Hole Film Festival.
 On the themes of the film, Bullen said, "What has always interested me is the notion of ordinary people and how they react in ordinary situations [...] what fascinated me is the way we arrive at the choices we make.
 The idea of this film is to say that the choices we make might not lead to the outcomes we expect."
 He formerly expressed interest in directing an episode of Cold Feet, but decided against it on the basis that his inexperience would make him "inadequate" and that the job was best left to professional directors.
 The short was produced by Pommie Granite Productions, a company set up by Bullen after his exclusive contract with Granada ended in September 2004.
 At the end of 2004, he became the seventh person to rewrite the script of the DreamWorks/Aardman Animations film Tortoise vs. Hare.
 He made at least three drafts.